 The Statement of Net Assets is the University's balance sheet.
 It presents information on all of the University's assets and liabilities, with the difference between the two reported as net assets (equity).
-Assets and liabilities are generally reported at their book value, except investments, which are reported at their fair market value, on an accrual basis, as of the statement date, and classified between current and noncurrent.
+Assets and liabilities are generally reported at their book value, except investments, which are reported at their fair market value.
 Over time, increases or decreases in net assets may serve as a useful indicator of the financial position of the University.